 Solutions:

-• Check notification channels.
+and verify that all alert conditions and thresholds are correctly configured. - Check notification channels.
 Make sure the notification channels are properly configured and that Grafana has access to external services.

 Conclusion